rei/rei-cedar-docs/docs/components/accordion/README.md

 ## The Basics

-- Use on either light or dark backgrounds, background color is provided for both
+- Use on either light or dark backgrounds.
+Background color is provided for both

 ## Content

 - Order the accordion titles by priority and importance
 - Keep titles short to avoid wrapping at smaller viewports
 - Use sentence case for titles
-- Always include a title, icon and subsequent content for each section.
+- Always include a title, icon, and subsequent content for each section.
 All are required

 ## Anatomy